srimathikarthikeyan/Multiplexer-Simulation-in-Vivado/README.md

     wire not_S0, not_S1;
     wire A_and, B_and, C_and, D_and;

-    // Inverters for select lines
+    Inverters for select lines
     not (not_S0, S0);
     not (not_S1, S1);

-    // AND gates for each input with select lines and (A_and, A, not_S1, not_S0);
+    AND gates for each input with select lines and (A_and, A, not_S1, not_S0);
     and (B_and, B, not_S1, S0);
     and (C_and, C, S1, not_S0);
     and (D_and, D, S1, S0);

-    // OR gate to combine all AND gate outputs or (Y, A_and, B_and, C_and, D_and);
+    OR gate to combine all AND gate outputs or (Y, A_and, B_and, C_and, D_and);
 endmodule

-4:1 MUX Data Flow Implementation
+**4:1 MUX Data Flow Implementation**

-// mux4_to_1_dataflow.v
+mux4_to_1_dataflow.v
 module mux4_to_1_dataflow (
     input wire A,
     input wire B,